Tuuliayr/native-android-project/README.md

 ## Known bugs

-- Turning locations on and off may cause the app hang for a while before weather data is shown again.
+- Turning locations on and off may cause the app to hang for a while before weather data is shown again.
 - For location permission "always" and "never" are only recognized commands.

 ## Getting started